coredns/coredns/plugin/hosts/README.md

 }
 ~~~

+## Auto-update

+The plugin reloads the content of the hosts file every 5 seconds.
+Upon reload, CoreDNS will use the new definitions.
+Should the file be deleted, any inlined content will continue to be served.
+When the file is restored, it will then again be used.

 ## See also

 The form of the entries in the `/etc/hosts` file are based on IETF [RFC 952](https://tools.ietf.org/html/rfc952) which was updated by IETF [RFC 1123](https://tools.ietf.org/html/rfc1123).